elekto-io/docs/content/en/docs/Getting started/configuration.md

 #### Oauth Settings

 At this time, there are only settings available for GitHub because other Oauth sources haven't been implemented.
-When other sources get added to Elekto, each will get their own configuration variables.
+When other sources get added to Elekto, each will get its own configuration variables.

 **GITHUB_REDIRECT**